SergiiGlad/kv042/README.md

 script_send.sh is script for sending file service.txt is description service

+You can run the script with the following commands:

+	$ ./script.sh            # create file for sending

 ### Prerequisites

 What things you need to install the software and how to install them